-I didn’t think I was going to find street art in Istanbul – Turkey is a country that I associate more with awe-inspiring historic architecture like the Hagia Sophia and amazing Turkish culinary delights, so when a friend invited me to check out her favourite neighbourhood of Kadikoy, I was pleasantly surprised to see so many murals all over the walls of this district.
+I didn’t think I was going to find street art in Istanbul – Türkiye (Turkey) is a country that I associate more with awe-inspiring historic architecture like the Hagia Sophia and amazing Turkish culinary delights, so when a friend invited me to check out her favourite neighbourhood of Kadikoy, I was pleasantly surprised to see so many murals all over the walls of this district.
 I spent the afternoon exploring and put together this little guide to street art in Kadikoy.

 Where is Kadikoy?